- Resources

 Agency Advice:

-A strong password is an important first step in protecting your account from hackers.
+Use two-factor authentication.
+Using a strong password is an important step in protecting your account from hackers.
 But even strong passwords are vulnerable to cyberattacks.
-Using multi-factor authentication means a hacker who steals your password can’t log in to your account without another authentication factor.
+Using two-factor authentication adds an extra layer of security to your account.
+A hacker who steals your password can’t log in to your account without the second authentication factor.

 Agency Advice: